Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 Since this camera has to be loaded in the darkroom, it will be practical to make several cameras.
 The cameras are easily carried in a bag.

-curved film plane for your camera, the cardboard film holder is left out.
+If you want a curved film plane for your camera, the cardboard film holder is left out.
 Film or paper is taped to the inside of the camera.

-my first pinhole cameras, and a portrait made with one of the cameras on Ilford Multigrade III RC paper.
+A polaroid picture of some "oatmeal box" pinhole cameras which I made in 1990, my first pinhole cameras, and a portrait made with one of the cameras on Ilford Multigrade III RC paper.
 The negative was scanned and then inverted by a photo editing program on my computer.

 Some descriptions or pictures of "oatmeal box" or "cookie tin" cameras on the net: